Search Apartments in South Dakota

 Agriculture has long been another important factor in the economy, with flaxseed, sunflower seeds, hay and rye among its chief farm products.
 But the largest industries are in durable-goods manufacturing and private services.
 Tourism is another significant source of income, with visitors to the state spending over one billion dollars every year.
 The major draw is Mount Rushmore, the world's largest mountain carving.
 The 60-foot-high faces of Presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln look out over the western landscape from 500 feet up.

 Quality of life in South Dakota is good, especially when it comes to finances and education.
-The overall cost of living is 4% below the national average, with housing--including apartment rentals--coming in at 16% below average.
+The overall cost of living is below the national average.
 The state enjoys a very beneficial tax situation, with residents paying less per capita than any other state in the country, including no corporate or personal income tax, no personal property tax and no inheritance tax.
-South Dakota puts a high emphasis on education, and the result has the state ranking first in high school completion and first in number of students per Internet-enabled computer, among other distinctions.
-Unfortunately, the weather doesn.t rate at the top of many people's lists.
+South Dakota puts a high emphasis on education, and the result has the state ranking among the best in high school completion and number of students per Internet-enabled computer, among other distinctions.
+Unfortunately, the weather doesn’t rate at the top of many people's lists.
 Summer is hot and cloudless, and winter brings blizzards that cover the land with snow, so make sure you look for apartments with good heating and cooling systems.

 South Dakota's largest city, Sioux Falls consistently receives high ratings from various publications on lists of the best places to live in the United States.
-Recently, it has been graded A+ on the Kid-Friendly Cities Report Card, named the third "least stressed" city by the Ladies' Home Journal and been rated the fifth-best small metro area in the country to start a business or career by Forbes Magazine.
 A strong community spirit, healthy environment and thriving economy contribute to the high quality of life.
-The cost of living is a very comfortable 32% below the national average, and there are lots of choices when it comes to finding apartments for rent.
-The median price for apartments is $520 overall.
-Average monthly rent for studio apartments is $325-450; for one-bedroom apartments it's $350-550; for two-bedroom apartment rentals it's $450-800; and for three-bedroom places the average rent is $620-850.
+The cost of living is far below the national average, and there are lots of choices when it comes to finding apartments for rent.

-Rapid City, the second largest city in South Dakota, promises to be "Real.
-America.
+Rapid City, the second largest city in South Dakota, promises to be "Real America.
 Up close."
 And it certainly lives up to its slogan.
 You'll find plenty of things to see and do, from Mount Rushmore to the Crazy Horse Memorial to the beautiful Black Hills National Forest.
 Rapid City's economy includes flour mills, lumbering, ranching and mining, in addition to a large tourist industry.
-The median rent price for apartments is $500 per month.